Skip to content

 How do I contribute?

 Read CONTRIBUTING.md for the full guide.
-All contributions require a DCO sign-off:
+All contributions require a DCO sign-off on every commit:

 bash